pythagoras-yamamoto/pythagoras-yamamoto/README.md

 ### About Me

-I'm a graduate student majoring in CS.
+I'm a graduate student majoring in Cognitive Science and Information Science at JAIST CogCompLab.

 My recent interests are :
 - Reinforcement Learning
 - Bayesian Inference